 The main lodge has lounge, bar and dining terrace, where you'll spend most of your time between activities.
 There's a deck with a good view of a waterhole, and a swimming pool and sundeck.

 Friendly and well-trained local staff look after you in the lodge, and expert guides take you on game walks and drives, birdwatching, and into Lewa Wildlife Conservancy.
-You can also visit the cultural village to see fire-making and hunting skills, house repairing blacksmiths work of the Maasai community.
-You can even come to the village for an evening of traditional food and dancing, and perhaps even stay the night.
+You can also visit the cultural village to see fire-making and hunting skills, and spend an evening here enjoying traditional food and dancing.
 Il Ngwesi can also be used as a start or end point for Walking Wild camel-assisted walks (another project part-owned by this community), or even as a stop on a horse riding journey in the region.
 You might also want to consider walking to the nearby Tassia Lodge on the Lekurruki Group Ranch.

 Open: Il Ngwesi is open all year.
 It first opened in 1996.

 Location: The lodge on a private reserve of 16,500 hectares in Laikipia, bordering Lewa, Borana and Lekurruki.
 The lodge’s own airstrip is available to very small planes and helicopters, and the next nearest airstrip is at Nanyuki.